Muhammad IV of Morocco

 Mawlay Muhammad bin Abd al-Rahman (محمد بن عبد الرحمن), known as Muhammad IV (محمد الرابع), born in Fes in 1803 and died in Marrakesh in 1873, was the Sultan of Morocco from 28 August 1859 to 16 September 1873 as a ruler of the 'Alawi dynasty.
-He was proclaimed sultan after the death of his father, Abd al-Rahman.
-His reign marked a series of reform to tackle European influence on Morocco, as Ottoman Algeria had just been conquered by France in 1830, leading to European nations entering military conflicts with Morocco, such as the Battle of Isly with France in 1844 and the Battle of Tetuan with Spain in 1860.
+He was proclaimed sultan in 1859 after the death of his father, Abd al-Rahman.

+His reign saw a series of reforms to modern military equipment and organization and also the introduction of new technology, like the steam engine and the expansion of printing, mostly in religious instruction books, but also those in engineering and science.
+He aimed to counter European influence on Morocco even before his reign started; Ottoman Algeria had just been conquered by France in 1830, and military losses in the Battle of Isly (commanded by him) with France in 1844 made him realise that he needed to replicate the tactics of the Europeans.
+Despite important reforms, this failed during the disappointing defeat against Spain in the 1860 Battle of Tetuan, after which the resulting Treaty of Wad Ras imposed an indemnity payment twenty times the government's budget.
 He was succeeded by his son Hassan I.